 The Rotary Foundation

-As of November 10, TRF giving by the Rotary Club of Grants Pass had reached $6,368.00 which was 42 percent of the Goal continued this year by Club President Tina Gotchall at $15,000.00 for the Annual Fund.
+As of February 10, TRF giving by the Rotary Club of Grants Pass has reached a total of $8,229, or 55 percent of the Goal continued this year by Club President Tina Gotchall for the Annual Fund, a goal of $15,000.

 Tim Quinlan and Marty Bauer will again be co-chairing the event.
 A kickoff meeting was held on Jan 18 after the club meeting.
 Here is a summary of the upcoming event, from Head Coach Jenner Yriarte:

 Welcome to the 73rd Annual GP Rotary Meet featuring nearly 600 Athletes from around the State of Oregon and Northern California!
 We are proud to host one of the oldest Invitational Track Meets in Oregon thanks to the efforts of our Grants Pass Rotarians!